craftingcity/The-Known-World/Prenotes Jan 12 24.md

 ### Intro

 When last we left our heroes they had made meeting with a powerful Dragon by the name [[Kakurak]], and spent time in his lair.
 A kind soul, he equipped the party with knowledge of a horrible place of power and some manner of physical equipment as well.
+Your path ahead may be full of danger, but you are a worthy band.
+What do you do?
+Who leads the convoy?

 ### What does the World Know?